Institutional Committees - Current Residents and Fellows

 Graduate Medical Education Committee

-Monitors and advises on all aspects of residency education.
-The Committee serves in the capacity of developing/revising graduate medical education policies and overseeing the compliance of the institution and its accredited programs in meeting Accreditation Council for Graduate Medical Education's institutional and Residency Review Committee requirements.
+Overview: Monitors and advises on all aspects of residency education.
+The Committee serves in the capacity of developing/revising graduate medical education policies and overseeing the compliance of the institution and its accredited programs in meeting Accreditation Council for Graduate Medical Education’s institutional and Residency Review Committee requirements.
 The Committee is comprised of residents, faculty, program directors, and administrative staff.
 Reports to the Medical Executive Committee.
+Resident/Fellow members may be asked to participate in program reviews conducted by the GME Leadership Team and other GME subcommittee activities.
+The subsequent review reports and subcommittee activities are presented to the GMEC.

 Performance Improvement Steering Committee